Top rated product

 Plugging into a 2.3kW 3-pin socket will give you around 8 miles of range in 60 minutes, which might be enough to limp you to a public charger.
 It isn’t powerful enough to replenish an electric car battery overnight, unless you start at 90%.

-Guidelines for using an extension lead to charge an electric car
+How to using an extension lead to charge an electric car safely

 What does your EV manufacturer say?